E1Bos/VALocker/README.md

 #### - Tools

-The `Tools` tab is used to enabled and disable the various QOL (Quality of Life) addons VALocker supports.
+The `Tools` tab is used to enable and disable the various QOL (Quality of Life) addons VALocker supports.
 Tools only work when the instalocker status is "Waiting" or "None".

 Tools can be enabled and disabled, but are only active when the button above shows `Tools: Enabled` (the very long button).